cosmos/sdk-tutorials/academy/golang-intro/1_install.md

 ---
-title: "Go Introduction"
+title: "First Steps"
-order: 3
+order: 2
 description: Get started with Golang
 tag: deep-dive
 ---

-# Go Introduction
+# Go Introduction - First Steps

 Golang (Go) is an open-source, statically typed, and compiled programming language introduced by Google and first released in 2012.
 It has a BSD-style license.
 Its Git repository is located at [https://go.googlesource.com/go](https://go.googlesource.com/go).